 The onset of alerts varies according to vehicle speed.
 Below about 45 mph an alert begins roughly 300 feet in advance while at higher speeds, it rises proportionally.
 In addition, distance to the camera is displayed numerically, updated in 100-foot increments.
 Upon reaching the camera an alert sounds: "You've reached your marked location."
 We found this alert strategy to be intelligent and user-friendly without being unduly intrusive.

 The Escort Passport 9500ix, along with its corporate cousin, the BEL Pro 500, proved to be accomplished at ignoring nearby red light cameras on surface streets when we

 were passing nearby on a freeway.
 It's not perfect, occasionally alerting to a non-threatening camera, but GPS isn't sufficiently precise to always permit a

 In an earlier test against conventional police radar the Escort Passport 9500ix exhibited

 class-leading performance on the all-important K and Ka bands.
 It did equally well this time in detection range against both common types of photo radar, leading the pack

 in one test and trailing the front-running the BEL Pro 500 by a few feet in the other.
 Along with the BEL Pro 500, it proved to be the only GPS-enabled radar detector we've

 reliable protection from Redflex photo radar vans.
 (Actually, that's not quite true: the Escort Passport 9500ci has even better radar sensitivity.
 It also has front and rear laser jammers.)

 The Escort Passport 9500ix also benefited from its Defender camera location database, which our comparison test showed to be the most reliable and accurate available.
-That advantage—coupled with its superior sensitivity, user-friendly nature and extreme resistance to false alarms—make it the best GPS-enabled radar detector
+That advantage—coupled with its superior sensitivity, user-friendly nature and extreme resistance to false alarms—make it the best GPS-enabled radar detector in its class.